Period 7 element: Actinides

 The actinide or actinoid (IUPAC nomenclature) series encompasses the 15 metallic chemical elements with atomic numbers from 89 to 103, actinium through lawrencium.

 The actinide series is named after its first element actinium.
 All but one of the actinides are f-block elements, corresponding to the filling of the 5f electron shell; lawrencium, a d-block element, is also generally considered an actinide.
 In comparison with the lanthanides, also mostly f-block elements, the actinides show much more variable valence.

 Of the actinides, thorium and uranium occur naturally in substantial, primordial, quantities.
-Radioactive decay of uranium produces transient amounts of actinium, protactinium and plutonium, and atoms of neptunium are occasionally produced from transmutation reactions in uranium ores.
+Radioactive decay of uranium produces transient amounts of actinium, protactinium and plutonium, and atoms of neptunium and plutonium are occasionally produced from transmutation in uranium ores.
 The other actinides are purely synthetic elements, though the first six actinides after plutonium would have been produced at Oklo (and long since decayed away), and curium almost certainly previously existed in nature as an extinct radionuclide.
 Nuclear tests have released at least six actinides heavier than plutonium into the environment; analysis of debris from a 1952 hydrogen bomb explosion showed the presence of americium, curium, berkelium, californium, einsteinium and fermium.

 All actinides are radioactive and release energy upon radioactive decay; naturally occurring uranium and thorium, and synthetically produced plutonium are the most abundant actinides on Earth.
 These are used in nuclear reactors and nuclear weapons.
 Uranium and thorium also have diverse current or historical uses, and americium is used in the ionization chambers of most modern smoke detectors.

 In presentations of the periodic table, the lanthanides and the actinides are customarily shown as two additional rows below the main body of the table, with placeholders or else a selected single element of each series (either lanthanum or lutetium, and either actinium or lawrencium, respectively) shown in a single cell of the main table, between barium and hafnium, and radium and rutherfordium, respectively.
 This convention is entirely a matter of aesthetics and formatting practicality; a rarely used wide-formatted periodic table (32 columns) shows the lanthanide and actinide series in their proper columns, as parts of the table's sixth and seventh rows (periods).

 Transactinides

-Transactinide elements (also, transactinides, or super-heavy elements) are the chemical elements with atomic numbers greater than those of the actinides, the heaviest of which is lawrencium (103).
+Transactinide elements (also, transactinides, or super-heavy elements, or superheavies) are the chemical elements with atomic numbers greater than those of the actinides, the heaviest of which is lawrencium (103).
 All transactinides of period 7 have been discovered, up to oganesson (element 118).

-Transactinide elements are also transuranic elements, that is, have an atomic number greater than that of uranium (92), an actinide.
+Superheavies are also transuranic elements, that is, have atomic number greater than that of uranium (92).
 The further distinction of having an atomic number greater than the actinides is significant in several ways: